julianmancuello/spriteCloud-Assignment/README.md

 ## Description

-Project created for spriteCloud technical assessment.
+Project created for spriteCloud technical assignment.
 It includes UI and API test automation implementation and execution.

 ## Features